Phillies Prospect Power Rankings, third edition

 2017 stats: 3-0, 2.02 ERA, 1.009 WHIP, 45 K, 13 BB in 35 2/3 IP/7 G at Class-A Clearwater

-The hard-throwing Dominican (he can touch 98-MPH) debuted on this last last month and has only gotten better: Dominguez has struck out 31 of the 109 batters he’s faced in his last five games while holding opponents to a .202 batting average.
+The hard-throwing Dominican (he can touch 98-MPH) debuted on this list last month and has only gotten better: Dominguez has struck out 31 of the 109 batters he’s faced in his last five games while holding opponents to a .202 batting average.
 Only five pitchers in the Florida State League have more strikeouts (they also have more innings).
 No one in the Phillies system has racked up more strikeouts in the season’s first six weeks.

 ETA: 2019